-- h.
-Upon receiving notification that such an action has been started the Board shall be made aware at the next available Board meeting. - i.
-The Board shall give consideration to the issue and provide direction to the Superintendent in preparing the support document. - j.
-The Board shall designate who will attend the hearing or appeal. - k.
+- b.
+The Board shall give consideration to the issue and provide direction to the Superintendent in preparing the support document. - c.
+The Board shall designate who will attend the hearing or appeal. - d.
 The party (parties) designated to represent the Board shall report the outcome of the matter to the Board at the next regularly scheduled meeting of the Board.

-14. Alcohol Purchase Restriction
+15) Alcohol Purchase Restriction